marxin/texi2rst-generated/sphinx/gccint/describing-relative-costs-of-operations.rst

   The default version of this function returns 2.

-.. index:: MEMORY_MOVE_COST
+.. macro:: MEMORY_MOVE_COST (mode, class, in)

-MacroMEMORY_MOVE_COST(:samp:`{mode}`,:samp:`{class}`,:samp:`{in}`)A C expression for the cost of moving data of mode :samp:`{mode}` between a register of class :samp:`{class}` and memory; :samp:`{in}` is zero if the value is to be written to memory, nonzero if it is to be read in.
+  A C expression for the cost of moving data of mode :samp:`{mode}` between a register of class :samp:`{class}` and memory; :samp:`{in}` is zero if the value is to be written to memory, nonzero if it is to be read in.
 This cost is relative to those in ``REGISTER_MOVE_COST``.
 If moving between registers and memory is more expensive than between two registers, you should define this macro to express the relative cost.

   If you do not define this macro, GCC uses a default cost of 4 plus the cost of copying via a secondary reload register, if one is needed.
 If your machine requires a secondary reload register to copy between memory and a register of :samp:`{class}` but the reload mechanism is more complex than copying via an intermediate, define this macro to reflect the actual cost of the move.

   GCC defines the function ``memory_move_secondary_cost`` if secondary reloads are needed.
 It computes the costs due to copying via a secondary register.
 If your machine copies from memory using a secondary register in the conventional way but the default base value of 4 is not correct for your machine, define this macro to add some other value to the result of that function.
 The arguments to that function are the same as to this macro.

   These macros are obsolete, new ports should use the target hook ``TARGET_MEMORY_MOVE_COST`` instead.

-.. function:: int TARGET_MEMORY_MOVE_COST(machine_mode mode,reg_class_t rclass,bool in)
+.. function:: int TARGET_MEMORY_MOVE_COST (machine_mode mode, reg_class_t rclass, bool in)

   This target hook should return the cost of moving data of mode :samp:`{mode}` between a register of class :samp:`{rclass}` and memory; :samp:`{in}` is ``false``